Backblaze vs CrashPlan (2026): Which Online Backup Is Better?

 → Choose CrashPlan if:

-You are a small business needing admin controls, Linux support, unlimited version retention, or legal hold features.
+You're a small business needing admin controls, Linux support, unlimited version retention, or legal hold features.
+CrashPlan is purpose-built for business compliance needs.

 → Consider neither if: